 That means every text message that’s sent out is sent to a person who wants to hear from a company.
 They are actively wanting to engage with the brand, and see what companies have to say.

 In a world of overstuffed inboxes and unseen social media channels, it’s understandable to be wary of ineffective messaging.
 But text messages actually experience a whopping 98% open rate with generous click-thrus and conversions.
-This compares to email which, according to MailChimp, faces around a peak open rate of 27% and a dismal 14.9% at the lowest.
+This compares to email which, according to Mailchimp, faces around a peak open rate of 27% and a dismal 14.9% at the lowest.
 SMS marketing makes a brand’s content count.

 Many marketers sweat every space and concern themselves with every character.
 But, in this fast-paced, just-give-me-the-gist world, consumers tend to prefer the short and sweet of it.
 A quicker message forces brands to get to the point sooner and that tends to hold the interest of the reader for longer.

 Plus, SMS marketing isn’t only about 160 characters anymore.
-Expanded messaging allows for up to 306 characters, so the messaging doesn’t have to be about pick-and-choose.
+Extended messaging allows for up to 306 characters, so the messaging doesn’t have to be about pick-and-choose.
 It can be crafted and informative while still exercising some brevity.

 Even better, MMS marketing lets you send up to 1,600 characters and include photos directly in the message.